cbshiles/KALX-libfms/doc/ftap/xva.md

 the information available at time $t$.
 The transaction $\chi=(t;a,i,c;aX(t),i',c')$
 is available to the buyer at time $t$, where $X(t)$ is a lazy way of writing $X(t;a,i,c;i',c',\omega)$.
-Perfect liquidity means $X$ is a function only of time and instruments.
-Making it depend on the amount allows for the incorporation of bid/ask spread.
-It also allows for the fact that different counterparties have different prices for the same instruments.
+Making price depend on the amount allows for the incorporation of bid/ask spread.
+It also allows for the fact that different counterparties can have different prices for the same instruments.

 ## Cash Flows
 Ownership of an instrument entails cash flows.
 Stocks pay dividends,